ober/sgpass/README.md

 (require 'supergenpass)
 (supergenpass master-secret-password "google.com")

-This will populate the kill-ring so that the password can be pasted.
+This will produce populate the kill-ring so that the password can be pasted.

+For interactive use:
+M-x spg_prompt_pass

+This will prompt for the domain as well as the master password and populate the paste buffer/kill ring.

 TODO:
 Remove from kill-ring after paste.